Lae Things To Do

 Lae International Hotel Poolside

-For a refreshing swim followed by drinks and lunch, Lae Inter offers full access to the hotel facility. for
+For a refreshing swim followed by drinks and lunch, Lae Inter offers full access to the hotel facility.

 Cost: K15 per person.